ReliaSolve/WitMotionReader/README.md

 ### Running

-This will build a program named *witExample* that can be run with the name of the virtual serial port to use.
+The *make* during build will generate a program named *witExample* that can be run with the name of the virtual serial port to use.
 For example, `./witExample /dev/ttyS0` (adjusting the device name as needed).
 This program should auto-detect the baud rate on the device and then start printing the acceleration, gyro rotation rate, angle of orientation, and magnetometer readings.
 Press ^C to quit the program.

+It will also generate a program named **example** from *example.c* that is both simpler and has a more general list of data values.
+It is also more heavily commented.
+It is intended to be used as an example for developing a driver that uses this device.